 We were all told what the game tape was supposed to look like, for weeks now the pundits made it clear that front runners Donald Trump and Hillary Clinton were going to win handily in Iowa.
 After all, Hillary Clinton may have some warts but she isn't a self-avowed socialist, and Donald Trump had been leading by a healthy margin going into last night's Iowa Caucuses.
 Yet, despite all the information, all the polling science, and all the expertise that went into predicting the results of the Iowa Caucuses.
 The results were far more fascinating than any could have imagined.
 Its why they say: the game still has to be played, because anything can happen.

+New details about 22 top secret emails on illegal Clinton server, demonstrate what difference it makes.
 The Iowa Caucuses are now underway and with half the vote in, Hillary Clinton is showing a slight lead over Democrat Party rival Bernie Sanders.
 However, new details about the content of the emails found on Hillary Clinton's private server that was used during her time as Secretary of State have surfaced.
 Details that should make it clear to everyone that Hillary Clinton through her actions during her time as Secretary of State relinquished her right to be Commander-in-Chief, the next President of the United States of America.